caius/caiustheory.com/content/post/2020-04-21-rspec-given-when-then-with-symbols.md

 Now this didn't _quite_ fit with what I wanted.
 However, I did wonder if it was possible to go down the route of having a `Given` method that takes a token to identify the code it should call.
 (A method if you will.)
 It's possible in ruby to call a method starting with a Capital letter, but convention dictates those are usually class/module names (constants) rather than methods.

-A little bit of hacking later and this is what I ended up getting working, with help from this [`spec/support/given_when_then.rb`][gwt.rb] helper file:
+A little bit of hacking later and this is what I ended up getting working:

 ```ruby
 RSpec.feature "Admin: Posts" do